L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 ##  Ver 0.3 for Windows and Linux
 - [SHADER] Cascade shaders support.
-- [GUI] Improved full screen support with more consistant output layouts.
+- [GUI] Improved full screen support with more consistent output layouts.

 ##  Ver 0.4win Streamlined version for Windows [D3D11 Graphic Capture]
-- [Windows] Caputure function now uses native Windows Graphic Capture Direct3D11CaptureFramePool calls implemented using pywinrt.
+- [Windows] Capture function now uses native Windows Graphic Capture Direct3D11CaptureFramePool calls implemented using pywinrt.
 This provides theoretically fastest capture speed and customizability on Windows 10+.

 ##  Ver 0.4linux Streamlined version for Linux
 - [Linux] Improved capture processing speed (2x~3x) with xlib/ctypes.
 - [Linux] xshm Implementation/benchmark.
 (Work in Progress)

 ##  Ver 0.5 Windows and Linux [pyglet]
 - [GUI] Switched to Pyglet for GUI and display, instead of Pygame.
-This should provide more consistant full screen switching and faster display, especially on Linux.
+This should provide more consistent full screen switching and faster display, especially on Linux.
 - Improved frame latency with concurrent thread/queue management for capture, compute and display.

 ##  Ver 0.6 Windows and Linux [Swapchain]